New God Flow: Music and lyrics

-The song's hook is made from a vocal sample of "Mighty Healthy" as performed by Ghostface Killah, which was also later sampled by Madlib in Kanye's 2016 Kendrick Lamar-featured single "No More Parties in LA" from his album The Life of Pablo.
-On the album version, there is a verse by the Wu-Tang Clan member (who is sampled on the original version) replacing Kanye West's GOOD Music chant.
-The main sample used in the song is a piano riff from Marcos Valle's "Bodas De Sangue", from his 1971 album Vento Sul.
-The drum break in the track is sampled from "Synthetic Substitution" by Melvin Bliss.
-In the outro, Kanye references the "I don't know, but I've been told" military cadence.
+The hook of "New God Flow" is made from a vocal sample of "Mighty Healthy" (2000) as performed by Ghostface Killah, which says "Shake that body, party that body / Come and have a good time with G.O.D.".
+It was later sampled by Madlib in West's 2016 single "No More Parties in LA" from his album The Life of Pablo.
+On the album version, there is a verse from Ghostface Killah, replacing Kanye West's GOOD Music chant.
+Other samples used throughout the song include Marcos Valle's "Bôdas De Sangue", a drum break from Melvin Bliss' "Synthetic Substitution" (1973), and Reverend G. I. Townsend's "Sermon Fragment".
+The single version of the song lasts for nearly five minutes, while the album version extends it by a minute.